iamrainyday/huiqihu.github.io/index.md

 ![](SC.png)

 * **Distributed Shared Memory**:  A high-performance distributed memory system designed for data-intensive applications.
-The system is built over RDMA-networks, it supports
+The system is built over RDMA-networks, it supports remote paging, page caching and prefetching.
+Released consistency model is guaranteed by the system,  which provides its synchronization verbs to achieve strong consistency for app-level concurrent data access.
+S

 * **RDMA-Redis**: A RMDA equipped Redis system.
 The system is a forked branch of the Redis system, which is the most popular in-memory key-value stores enabling high-performance caching.
 The existing implementation of Redis is built upon socket interface that remains heavy memory copy overhead within the kernel and considerable CPU overhead to maintain socket connections.
 RDMA-redis augment Redis with RDMA.
 Redis is capable of handling multi-threaded execution and coping with concurrent conflicts.
 Redis-RDMA achieves orders-of-magnitude better throughput - up to 2.78 million operations per second and ultra-low latency  down to 10 us per operator on a single machine.
 The code is available at <https://github.com/dase314ecnu/RDMA-Redis>.